-- The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study. - Upon approval from the department, students are required to present a public recital.
+Note S Note S 1.
+The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
+1. The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
+2. Upon approval from the department, students are required to present a public recital.
+2. Upon approval from the department, students are required to present a public recital. ~